-The Company uses fair value model for the accounting of its investment properties.
+The Group uses fair value model for the accounting of its investment properties.
 Under this method, investment properties are initially measured at cost but are subsequently remeasured at fair value at each reporting date, which reflects market conditions at the reporting date.
 Cost comprises the purchase price and any directly attributable costs in developing and improving the properties.
 Cost also includes the cost of replacing part of an existing investment property at the time that cost is incurred if the recognition criteria are met.
-The fair value of investment properties is determined using market data approach and income approach by an independent real estate appraiser.
+The fair value of investment properties is determined using market data approach, income approach and cost approach by an independent real estate appraiser.
 Gains or losses arising from changes in the fair values of investment properties are included in profit or loss in the period in which they arise, including the corresponding tax effect.
-For the purposes of these separate financial statements, in order to avoid double counting, the fair value reported in the separate financial statements and minimum lease payments.
+For the purposes of these consolidated financial statements, in order to avoid double counting, the fair value reported in the consolidated financial statements is reduced by the carrying amount of any accrued income resulting from the spreading of lease incentives and minimum lease payments.

 Transfers are made to investment property when, and only when, there is a change in use, evidenced by the ending of owner-occupation, commencement of an operating lease to another party or ending of the construction or development.
-Transfers are made from investment property when, and only when, there is a change in use, evidenced by the commencement of owner occupation or commencement of development with a view to sale.
+Transfers are made from investment property when, and only when, there is a change in use, evidenced by the commencement of owner occupation or commencement of development with a view to sell.

 Investment properties are derecognized when either those have been disposed of or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
-Any gain or loss on the retirement or disposal of an investment property is recognized in the separate statements of comprehensive income in the year of retirement or disposal.
+Any gain or loss on the retirement or disposal of an investment property is recognized in the consolidated statements of comprehensive income in the year of retirement or disposal.